asvarga/costtypes/README.md

 * variadic functions are unbounded

 ### IMPROVEMENTS ###
-* "dependent types": type of function is function of types of args
+* dependent types: type of function is function of types of args
-* allow arbitrary proofs about cost
+* allow arbitrary proofs about costs
 * constrain other resources
     - stack depth
     - memory usage